 Avoid getting into rounds

 There are lots of advantages to not getting into rounds with a group of mates in the pub.
 First off, we are likely to drink less when it’s not in front of us which helps both the head the next morning and the waistline.
-Secondly it can make a difference to how much we spend on a night out.
+Secondly it can be one of the best ways to save on a night out.
 Whatever you chose to do, always drink responsibly

 Share a cab

 If a taxi is the only way home, cut down on the fare by sharing with a group of friends.
-Filling a cab can make it a very affordable way to get to your front door.
+Filling a cab can make it a very affordable way to get to your front door, a simple way of saving money on night out.

 Have post night out food ready home